Sir Alexander Matheson, 1st Baronet: Life and career

 The son of John Matheson Esq of Ardross and Attadale, Ross-shire, the family's ancestral seat, Alexander left home at an early age to trade in the Far East.
 Matheson was a nephew of Sir James Matheson of Lewis, the famous Jardine & Matheson Co, making his fortune from trading opium in the Far East, notably in the Canton and Hong Kong.
 Matheson was the nephew of Sir James Matheson, 1st Baronet, and made a partner in the family firm of Jardine Matheson, and a matrilinear nephew of Lt-Col. Thomas Matheson.
 Educated at Edinburgh University, he knew enough economics to become a Director of the Bank of England.
-He also served as a magistrate, and was appointed Deputy Lieutenant of the counties of Ross and Cromarty and Invernesshire.
+He also served as a magistrate, and was appointed Deputy Lieutenant of the counties of Ross and Cromarty and Inverness-shire.

 Having retired from trade in 1839 he made a land deal purchasing the Ardintoul estate, with more land acquired at Inverinate on Loch Duich in 1844.
 To his own disappointment he was not a successful farmer on the sparsely populated lochside, but proved a developer and builder.
 Matheson was elected as MP for Inverness Burghs in 1847, on repeal of the corn laws.
 From 1849 his London home was at no.16 South Audley Street, near Park Lane and joined the Reform Club on The Mall.
 He succeeded his uncle, as Liberal MP for Ross and Cromarty from 1868.

 In 1851 he added to his local status as an MP by purchasing the feudal barony of Lochalsh, which had remained dormant since 1427.
-The estate comprised lands on the left bank of Loch Ness purchased in 1850s: and the ruins of Eilean Donan Castle, later sold by the second baronet.
+The estate comprised lands on the left bank of Loch Ness purchased in the 1850s: and the ruins of Eilean Donan Castle, later sold by the second baronet.
 He built Ardross House and Ardross Street on the west side of Inverness.
 To the north of the town he built Perceval Street.
 Historian A Clark speculated that the "poppies adorning" the gatehouse at Ardross were proof of involvement in the opium trade.
 He was responsible for building in the small village, and developing the Skye railhead at the Kyle from Dingwall.
 In the 1860s Sir Alexander built another home at Duncraig Castle.